 When I began the Mirror work over a year ago I began to encounter what I saw as fragments of my own soul, returning to me what I had been rejecting for many years, that we all reject, because we are unaware what is happening.
 When a person triggers us, we feel a vibration within us, anger or fear for example.
 Our natural instinct is to look outside of ourselves, and try to correct the physical reality, so as to cause a change within us.
 “If I get away from the angry person, or tell them what’s what, then the pain within me will subside, job done.”

 However, I have a different take on this.
 The angry person has been sent by my Higher Self, to interact with me in a way that generates that charge within me, that reveals to me this pocket of previously unseen discomfort, so I can have an opportunity to make peace with it and heal it within me, filling up my heart a little more with my own love.
-As I began doing this work last year and working through it using steps I have developed and now use regularly (which is the purpose of my course for women), I began to visually see at times, entities, some demon like, what some may call frightening or gruesome.
+As I began doing this work last year and working through it using steps I have developed and now use regularly (which is the purpose of my course for both women and men), I began to visually see at times, entities, some demon like, what some may call frightening or gruesome.
 I learned as I continued this work that love transformed the vibration of these beings.
 I further learned that they were not separate to me, but indeed were part of my own soul, and perhaps took on the visual representation that would most frighten me, or challenge me, to test me.
 Could I embrace all of my Self, even the “ugly” parts?
 They were pieces of my soul I had sent out to gain experience exploring various lower vibrationary works.
 In Gods world, in consciousness, there is no good or evil, this is mans duality, there is only experience.
 Consciousness is the dark and the light.
 And wisdom comes from experience of all situations and challenges.

 Consider the hardest challenges you’ve faced in your life, reflect on the wisdom you gained from these experiences, you are wiser, you have a greater understanding of how the world works, a greater awareness perhaps of your own strength when tested.
 So our time in the darkness does indeed benefit us, it develops our character.
 And over our lifetimes we’ve explored many dark avenues.
 So as we become complete with these experiences, the pieces of our souls return home to us as this restless dark energy, but we, in this egocentric world feel its unspiritual to feel these lower emotions within us.
 This is one example of where modern spirituality is off track and can be ignored.
 In reality we are denying our own pain, our own growth.
 We are rejecting those parts of ourselves in pain.
 There is little spirituality in blaming other people for a vibration you find within yourself.
 The “toxic” person merely reflects that vibration back to you.